hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

   and add your conenction details to `.conf` file used by `wpa_supplicant` (usually `wpa_supplicant.conf`).
 See [Wifi setup at boot](./wifi-setup.md) for some hints.
 * Insert the SD card into one of the Pi's, power it up and ssh into it.
 * Setup your locale, timezone, and other settings as required.
 * *(Recommended)* Switch to `systemd-networkd` for network management.
-The rest of this document assumes that `systemd-networkd`, and hence `systemd`, is being used.
-You can use the script in `scripts/switch-to-systemd-networkd.sh` on Raspbian.
-This will configure both ethernet and wifi as DHCP initially.
-That will be changed later.
+The rest of this document assumes that `systemd-networkd` is being used.
+You can use the script in `scripts/switch-to-systemd-networkd.sh` on Raspbian Jessie or read the `docs/systemd-networkd-setup.md` file for details.
+This will configure both ethernet (`eth0`) and wifi (`wlan0`) as DHCP initially.
+That will be changed later for one of the Pis.
+If you choose not to use `systemd-networkd`, the network configuration and boot time service startup in the scripts will not work.
+You will have to manually do that using your init systems commands.
 * *(Optional)* Install git and clone this repository using `git clone`

 ### Installing Open MPI: